OldRacingCars.com

 The STP crew work on Mario Andretti's McNamara 500 at IRP in July 1970.
 Copyright Walter Wible 2022.
 Used with permission.

 New for Mario Andretti at the 1970 Indy 500 as the #1 STP entry.
 The car arrived late and did not get on track until 11 May, but crashed almost immediately when a universal joint broke and Andretti used a newer car for qualifying and the race.
 It was rebuilt to road racing specification with a 255 ci Ford engine and used by Andretti at Continental Divide in late June, where he won.
 Its last known appearance was at Indianapolis Raceway Park in July, when the radiators had been repositioned from the side to the back of the sidepods.
 It was damaged during the race when Andretti collided with Scooter Patrick's Eisert.
+It then turned into a show car for use in Europe.
+It was on display at the Jochen-Rindt-Show at Essen in December 1970, at a show in Stockholm in 1971, and at the Rothmans 50,000 at Brands Hatch in August 1972.
 In 1977, McNamara loaned a number of their show cars to different institutions and a #1 car, believed to be this one, was noted as being retained at STP Headquarters.
 Subsequent history unknown.

 Driven by: Mario Andretti.
 First race: Continental Divide (R7), 28 Jun 1970.
 Total of 2 recorded races.